UCLALibrary/research-tips/_tutorials/2020-07-23-contextual-keywords.markdown

 # AWARDS
 # If the resource has won an award, reference a file name in includes/awards/ without the .html.
 For example, if it was accepted to PRIMO, you would write "primo".
 If the award isn't in includes/awards, create a new award file!
 #
-awards:
-   - award-1
-   - award-2
 #
 # CATEGORY
 # Enter one category to put the resource in (e.g. Getting Started).
 If you enter a category that doesn't already exist, a new category will be created on the WI+RE site.
 #
 category: Finding and Citing Sources
-#
-# SORT WEIGHT
-# not built yet - but hoping this will work soon - 2020-06-09
-# This number determines where the resource will appear within the category.
-Larger numbers appear later within the category, and higher numbers appear earlier.
-#
-sort-weight: ##
 #
 # LEARNING OUTCOMES
 # List all the learning outcomes for the resource.